PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 We often share data with collaborators who do not have access to CUBIC.
 Always check with Ted before sharing any data with collaborators.

-We recommend using Box to share data with collaborators, as UPenn gives us a lot of free storage and it is safe to use.
+A member of the informatics team will be able to help you figure out the best way to share data with collaborators.